Quantum key distribution using intra-particle entanglement: Introduction

 \section{Introduction}

 Quantum key distribution (QKD) protocols \cite{gisin} allow two distant parties, traditionally called Alice and Bob, to produce a shared random bit string consisting of 0's and 1's known only to them, which can be used as a key to encrypt and decrypt messages.
-Based on the fundamental principles such as no-cloning principle \cite{wootters}, in quantum physics, QKD provides an unconditionally secure way to distribute random keys through insecure channels.
-In 1984, the well known Bennett-Brassard (BB84) protocol was first proposed \cite{bennett}.
-The first entanglement based QKD protocol was proposed by Ekert in 1991 \cite{ekert}, where violation of a local realist inequality is used to check the security of QKD, i.e., if the shared state between Alice and Bob violates Bell's inequality \cite{bell}, then it is possible to generate a secure key.
-Subsequently, there have been several important theoretical improvements and experimental demonstrations of BB84 and other QKD protocols were discussed in \cite{lucamarini, bruss, wang, kraus, lo, acin, adachi}.
+Based on fundamental principles such as the no-cloning principle \cite{wootters}, in quantum physics, QKD provides an unconditionally secure way to distribute random keys through insecure channels.
+In 1984, the well known Bennett-Brassard (BB84) protocol, the first QKD protocol, was proposed \cite{bennett}.
+The first entanglement based QKD protocol was proposed by Ekert in 1991 \cite{ekert}, where violation of a local realist inequality \cite{bell} is used to check the security of QKD.
+Subsequently, there have been several important theoretical advancements in understanding the relation between security and nonlocality \cite{scagis1,scagis2,acin} and experimental demonstrations of BB84 and other QKD protocols were discussed in \cite{lucamarini, bruss, wang, kraus, lo,adachi}.
 In this connection, the violation of the Bell's inequality was first monitored in an experiment by Jennewein et. al.\cite{jennewein}, but no quantitative measure of security was derived from the observed violation.
-Later, Ling et. al. \cite{ling} have proposed an experiment on entanglement based QKD in which the violation of Bell-CHSH inequality is used to also quantify the degree of security.
-0.1cm
+Later, Ling et. al. \cite{ling} performed an experiment on entanglement based QKD, in which the violation of Bell-CHSH inequality is used to also quantify the degree of security according to the criterion of Ref. \cite{acin}.

-In this work, we provide a quantum key distribution scheme in which path-spin entanglement in a single particle (also known as intraparticle entanglement) is exploited.
-In the first phase (key distribution phase), our protocol proceeds like the BB84 protocol with a notable difference in the preparation of the state.
-In the BB84 protocol, among the four prepared states, two are classical states (bits), and the remaining two are quantum states (superposition of classical states or qubits).
-Our protocol, on the other hand, relies on all four prepared states which are path-spin entangled single particle states.
-The path-spin entanglement is crucial in security analysis, akin to the E91 protocol, as we show later.
-Our scheme, based on single particle hybrid entangled states thus relies on a combination elements of both the BB84 and the E91 protocols, but with several important differences.